edgOnGithub/edgOnGithub.github.io/about.md

 - Finally, I apply some more modern econometric techniques that may not have been available at the original paper's publication.

-I'm currently a student at the London School of Economics.
+I'm currently a student at the London School of Economics and can be contacted via email at E.M.Jee@lse.ac.uk.